CrewRienstra/CrewRienstra/README.md

 - 👋 Hi, I’m @CrewRienstra
 - 👀 I’m interested in ...starting a career in app &/or web development.
 - 🌱 I’m currently learning ...Html,Css,Java, & Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...website developement as of now.
 - 📫 How to reach me ...crewrienstra@gmail.com

 <!---